SheppCrafd/AI_Paul/README.md

 # AI_Paul – Your Smartest Minecraft BFF (Built with Mineflayer + LLaMA AI)
-AI_Paul is a customizable Minecraft bot inspired by Kolanii and Emergent Garden.
+AI_Paul is a customizable Minecraft bot for Windows inspired by Kolanii and Emergent Garden.
 Powered by mineflayer and two local LLaMA AIs, he chats like a real friend, remembers conversations, talks out loud, and even re-writes his code when you ask him do do something he doesn't know.
 AI_Paul is constantly being worked on, so if the files don't work, that is because it is a new and untested or erroring version.

 # Features: